 4. What is your artistic process like?

 I always take notes when an idea comes to my mind.
-My ideas are generally based from my personal memories.
+My ideas are generally based on my personal memories.
 I try to relive and visualize the scene, collect photos if I have them, and make idea sketches.
-I also take lot of photos with my phone whenever I see something interesting, and I use it as a reference.
+I also take a lot of photos with my phone whenever I see something interesting, and I use it as a reference.